-Arsenic Advisory Water purchased from the CIC exceeded one half the arsenic MCL (10 micrograms per liter) during a brief period in 2014.
-The flow-weighted average level throughout the year was less than the 4 mg/L in Suburban's mixed supply to its Glendora customers.
+Arsenic Advisory Water purchased from the CIC exceeded one-half the arsenic MCL (10 micrograms per liter) during a brief period in 2015.
+The average level throughout the year was 3 micrograms per liter.
 The transient increase in arsenic was due to drought conditions in the San Gabriel River watershed source water reservoir.
 The arsenic standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
 The USEPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.